Flying

 G-LESF

-After getting re-validated on my licence I called the bank, signed on the dotted line and ordered another Jabiru UL-450.
-This one has been custom made to my specifications by the UK Jabiru agent (SkyCraft).
-I specced the aircraft, designed the dashboard (we call it a panel) layout, chosen the instruments , all of the equipment, and designed the colour scheme for it myself.
+After getting my license re-validated, I contacted the bank, signed the necessary paperwork, and ordered a new Jabiru UL-450.
+This aircraft was custom-built to my specifications by the UK Jabiru agent, SkyCraft.
+I personally designed the panel layout, selected the instruments and equipment, and chose the color scheme.

 G-LESF

-So, if you see a small little aircraft in the distance, cruising along the south coast, it’s probably my wife and me on our way to get lunch somewhere.
+So, if you spot a small aircraft cruising along the south coast, it’s likely my wife and I on our way to enjoy lunch somewhere.

 G-LESF: Collection Day